mmar22/plugin.video.sweettv/README.md

 * 1. Go to Add-on settings and set the m3u playlist location on the General page.

 * 2. Set the EPG location (EPG -> XMLTV path).

+* 3. (optional) Enable Catchup on the Catchup page.
+A green dot will appear in the TV timeline for the programs with catchup option.

 # If you encounter any issues, please open a [ticket](https://github.com/david-hazi/plugin.video.sweettv/issues/new)